eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 summary: etc.
 ---

-- intro
-  - this post describes the design space of wikis
+This post describes the design space of wikis.
+Sections are axes in the design
-  - sections are axes in design space: they correspond to design questions, "how should we do X?"
+space: they correspond to design questions.
+Subsections are intervals along that
-  - sub-sections are points or intervals along that axis: they are design choices, "we do X this way"
-  - sections titled "mixin" are design choices that can be applied to multiple other choices
+axis: they correspond to answers to those questions.
+Sections titled "mixin" are design choices that can be applied to multiple volumes in design space.

-  - axes are not entirely orthogonal: there are incompatible regions of space
+The axes are not entirely orthogonal.
+A completely orthogonal reframing is a challenge for the reader.

-  - "wiki" here is meant as a shorthand for the broad space of things called: note-taking apps, document management systems, wikis, tools for thought, zettelkasten.
+"Wiki" here is used as a shorthard for the broad category of application with names like wiki, note-taking app, tool for thought, zettelkasten etc.

 # Contents